rrumale/machine-learning-live-labs/oml-services/loading-oml-model-and-using-rest-srvices/loading-oml-model-and-using-rest-srvices.md

 # Loading an OML  model and score it using Rest Services

+In this section of the workshop we will import the Decision Tree model used on the OML4PY workshop Step 3.

 Estimated Time: 1 hour

 ### Objectives
+We are going to run the next steps:
+* Extract the saved model to a file;
+* Load the model in the Autonomous Database repository;
-*
+* Deploy the model;
+* Score a customer using the Decision Tree model;

 ### Prerequisites
-*

-## **Task 6** Import the Decision Tree model (optional)

-In this section of the workshop we will import the Decision Tree model used on the OML4PY workshop Step 3.

-We are going to run the next steps:
- 1. Extract the saved model to a file;
- 2. Load the model in the Autonomous Database repository;
- 3. Deploy the model;
- 4. Score a customer using the Decision Tree model;

-## Task Prerequisites

 * Run the OML4PY workshop.
 * Run the OML-Services Workshop.

+##Import the Decision Tree model (optional)

-## ***Task 6.1***: Extract the saved model to a file
+## Task 1: Extract the saved model to a file

 * Connect to the VM and open a Terminal window.